xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

     By default, configuration is bound only for [all classes in hierarchy](bindings.md#configuration).
 In example above it would be
     `Configuration` and `MyConfiguration`.

-### HK bridge
+### HK2 bridge

-If you need HK services be able to use guice beans, then [hk bridge](https://hk2.java.net/2.4.0-b34/guice-bridge.html) must be activated.
+If you need HK2 services be able to use guice beans, then [HK2 bridge](https://hk2.java.net/2.4.0-b34/guice-bridge.html) must be activated.
-This may be useful when some services are managed by HK (e.g. with [@HK2Managed](lifecycle.md#problematic-cases)).
+This may be useful when some services are managed by HK2 (e.g. with [@HK2Managed](lifecycle.md#problematic-cases)).

 To activate bridge:

-* Add dependency: `org.glassfish.hk2:guice-bridge:2.5.0-b32` (version must match HK version, used by dropwizard)
+* Add dependency: `org.glassfish.hk2:guice-bridge:2.5.0-b32` (version must match HK2 version, used by dropwizard)
 * Enable option: `#!java .option(GuiceyOptions.UseHkBridge, true)`

-After that, HK beans could inject guice beans:
+After that, HK2 beans could inject guice beans:

 ```java
 @HK2Managed